etnc/synmed-ehr-generator/README.md

-## EHR Generation System Synmed
+## SynMed: A Synthetic EHR Knowledge Graph Generator

 ### Overview

-This project is designed to generate and manage Electronic Health Records (EHRs) using a flexible and customizable data generation system.
+This project is designed to generate synthetic Electronic Health Records (EHRs) using a flexible and customizable data generation system.
+The generated data is represented as an RDF Knowledge Graph (KG).
 The system enables the creation of patient records, including demographics, diagnoses, medications and patient medical history.
-It supports multiple formats (JSON, RDF, XML) and adheres to predefined distributions for gender, age, and diagnosis commonality.
+It supports multiple formats (JSON, RDF, XML) and adheres to predefined real-world probability distribution for gender, age, and diagnosis commonality.

 ### Data